aozaki-kuro/tokomachi-wiki/docs/timeline/2019/README.md

 ::: details Talks

-:comet: : _You praised my performance?
+☄ : _You praised my performance?
 I will check the archive later!_

-:tropical*drink: : \_OK I will cut that part.*
+🍹 : _OK I will cut that part._

-:tropical*drink: : \_Oh wait don't go, I still got something about EnSta to tell you!*
+🍹 : _Oh wait don't go, I still got something about EnSta to tell you!_

 (Talking about EnSta)

-:comet: : _Tell me more on LINE!_
+☄ : _Tell me more on LINE!_
 :::

 Really close friends right?